fgregg/fgregg.github.io/_posts/2024-03-30-fun-and-democracy.md

 community circuses, political activism, starting a business, marriage.
 But, I've also spent a lot of time participating in group decision making for endeavors and institutions that were very, very far from the best fun.
-Democracy can be a joy, but it often isn't, and I do wish the book attended more to designing for democratic joy.
+Democracy can be a joy, but it often isn't.
+I do wish the book attended more to designing for democratic joy.

 Schneider returns often to Hirschman's classic enumerations of how